-Although there was a low number of pooled events, our methodology showed a trend towards a lower post-procedure stroke rate for TMVR when compared with SMVR, possibly related to a lower incidence of de novo AF found in the percutaneous group.
+Although with a low number of pooled events, our methodology showed a trend for a lower post-procedure stroke rate for TMVR when compared with SMVR, possibly related to a lower incidence of de novo AF found in the percutaneous group.
 For the same outcome, rates were similar between TMVR and OMT alone.
 A clinical trial comparing MitraClip patients with and without previous AF, with and without anticoagulant therapy in the first group, is still needed to resolve this dilemma.

-Impact on daily practice
+Impact on Daily Practice

-Our findings may prove insightful for future recommendations regarding the conundrum of the best antithrombotic strategy, particularly for patients with AF.
+These findings may prove insightful for future recommendations regarding the conundrum of the best antithrombotic strategy, particularly for patients with AF.